 Guye Cabin is open to all current active Washington Alpine Club members and their guests.

-Alcohol and smoking are not allowed in the Cabin, or anywhere on the WAC property.
+Alcohol, drugs, vaping and smoking are not allowed in the Cabin, nor anywhere on the WAC property.

 The Cabin is non-hosted.
 It is open during weekends in the winter during ski season.
 Guye Cabin is not available Mon-Thurs (Holidays & special events excluded) in the winter except by special arrangement.
-During the summer plan on attending scheduled events.
+During the summer plan on attending scheduled events or coming during PCT days.

 Parents are responsible for their children.
 Please watch them at all times inside and outside the Cabin.
 Snoqualmie Pass is a wilderness mountain environment.
 There are wild animals, falling trees, ice, deep snow packs, tree wells, cornices, and extreme weather conditions.

-Bunks have mattresses.
-Guests are asked to provide their own sleeping bags, bedding and pillows.
+Bunks have cushy mattresses.
+Guests provide their own sleeping bags, bedding and pillows.
 Use only one bunk. (stuff on the floor) The sleeping areas are not heated, so a 20 degree sleeping bag or better is recommended in the winter.
 Bring a pillow, extra blanket, headlight, and ear plugs if you are a light sleeper or not used to a dormitory.
 Do not turn the light on when others are sleeping.

 Guye Cabin is a community establishment.
 Please be respectful of those around you.
 Children must be supervised by parents or guardians at all times while in the Cabin or on the Cabin property.
 No running in the Cabin, and food should only be eaten in the Dining Room.
 Pets, smoking, vaping, drugs, alcoholic beverages, firearms, tvs, dvd players, and amplified sound devices are prohibited.